hrpan/tetris_mcts/README.md

 ## Results
-In the default routine (`cycle.sh`), each iteration consists of 100 games of selfplay with 300 MCTS simulations per move to generate the training data and 1 benchmark game with 1500 MCTS simulations per move to test the performance of the agent.
+In the default routine (`cycle.sh`), each iteration consists of 100 games with 300 MCTS simulations per move to generate the training data and 1 benchmark game with 1500 MCTS simulations per move to test the performance of the agent.

 <img src="./results/score.png" width=400> <img src="./results/benchmark.png" width=400>

-Left one is the normal (300 simulations) selfplay, right one is the benchmark (1500 simulations) selfplay.
+Left one is the normal (300 simulations) play, right one is the benchmark (1500 simulations) play.
 As a baseline, vanilla MCTS agent (no neural network) has an average score about 7 lines with 300 simulations per move.

 As can be seen in the graphs, the agent is still improving even after 13 iterations (1300 games), however, it takes more than 10 hours to finish one iteration on my potato so I had to terminate it early.
 To the best of my knowledge, this result beats all non-heuristic agents.